 Component Description Constants Symbolic constants used by various APIs.
+Keys Symbolic representation of keys used for keyboard shortcuts.

 App

 The top-level representation of an application.

 The App class is the top level representation of all application activity.
 It is a singleton object - any given process can only have a single App.
 That application may manage multiple windows, but it is guaranteed to have at least one window (called the main_window); when the App's main_window is closed, the application will exit.